eerohele/muutos/README.md

 >/ˈmuːtos/ — **change** _(process of making or becoming different)_

-Muutos is a [zero-dependency](https://0dependencies.dev/) [PostgreSQL](https://www.postgresql.org/) logical decoding client library for [Clojure](https://clojure.org).
+Muutos is a [zero-dependency](https://0dependencies.dev/) [Clojure](https://clojure.org) library for reacting to changes in a [PostgreSQL](https://www.postgresql.org/) database.

-Muutos lets you react to changes in your PostgreSQL database.
 You give Muutos a callback function.
 Muutos then subscribes to a [PostgreSQL logical decoding stream](https://www.postgresql.org/docs/current/logicaldecoding.html) and calls the callback function on every logical replication message PostgreSQL sends it.

 **NOTE**: Muutos is in **alpha**.
 I'll avoid making breaking changes to the API to the best of my ability, but they are possible.